LiskArchive/lisk-legacy-docs/configuration.md

 ## Constants

-Inside of `app.genesisConfig`, specific constants for the blockchain application are set.
+Inside `app.genesisConfig` specific constants for the blockchain application are set.

 In the alpha version of the Lisk SDK, not all available constants are configurable by the user.
 Only the configurable constants are listed above.